Action Corps Weekly Hero 2021

 The POW/MIA flag flying in the breeze

-MIA Update: The Defense POW/MIA Accounting Agency announced four identifications for service members who have been missing and unaccounted for from World War II and the Korean War.
+MIA Update: The Defense POW/MIA Accounting Agency announced six identifications for service members who have been missing and unaccounted for from World War II, the Korean War, and the Vietnam War.

 Identifications:

--- World War II Army Air Forces Cpl.
-William I. Berrier
+-- World War II Army Pfc.
+William E. Kutnock

 The VFW is not responsible for third-party content material that may be misleading, incomplete, erroneous, offensive, indecent or otherwise objectionable.